-Are you CRAZY, it’s far too dangerous to drive through <insert country>!!!
+Are you CRAZY, it’s far too dangerous to travel through <insert country>!!!

-We’re well traveled, street smart and travel savvy.
-We’ll pay attention to news on the ground around us, not drive at night, and watch our backs.
+We’re well-traveled, street smart and travel savvy.
+We’ll pay attention to news on the ground around us, and watch our backs.
 And then, we’ll let the universe guide us with the understanding that the odds are in our favor and most people are basically good.

 Why is this so important?
 Why can’t you just be happy leading a “normal” life?